hatchery/ELK-TICK-BASS-PACK-JPG/README.md

     * A distributed pub/sub message queue for passing data through federated logstash systems into a logstash collector
 - K - Kibana
     * A data visualization and discovery system for elasticsearch
+- S - Sentry
+    * A crash and exception monitoring system
 - T - Telegraf
     * A data collection instrument for Influx and Prometheus
 - I - InfluxDB